parakhshrenik/yt_video_search/README.md

 # Kontainerized YouTube Video Search
 **Disclaimer** :This search is just meant for educational purposes or personal use only and not for commercial use.
-Please go thorugh Google's terms and conditions before using this.
+Please go through Google's terms and conditions before using this.
 The author does not take any responsibility for breach of any Google Terms & Conditions.

 With that _out of the way_ let's get started.
 This is a tool to get YouTube video details based on a keyword.
 The videos are shown in a paginated and reverse chronological order.